mahdi12167/libmini/libmini/qtviewer/README.txt

-In order to implement geometry nodes with special objects not covered by the basic geometry types (boxes, tetrahedra, prisms, spheres etc.) we derive from mininode_geometry and override the following three virtual methods:
+In order to implement geometry nodes with special objects not covered by the basic geometry types (boxes, tetrahedra, prisms, spheres etc.) we derive from mininode_geom and override the following three virtual
+methods:

 * rendergeo: render geometric primitives
 ** front facing triangles are specified counter-clock-wise